fabio-blanco/_s/README.md

 - `npm run lint:scss` : checks all SASS files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/).
 - `npm run lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
 - `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.
-- `npm run startup` : prepare the theme to use the choosen name.
+- `npm run startup` : prepare the theme to use the chosen name.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)